Francesco149/todokete/README.md

   fetchGameServiceData or fetchGameServiceDataBeforeLogin
 - [x] `/loginBonus/readLoginBonus` marks login bonus splashscreens as read. empty response
+- [x] `/notice/fetchNoticeDetail` gets contents of a specific note. a list of notes can be obtained from `fetch_bootstrap_notice_response` when calling fetchBootstrap

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that